 In May 1843 Emma agreed that it was time to openly teach plural marriage.
 Emma decided that Emily and Eliza Partridge would be the young ladies she would like to have become Joseph's quasi-public plural wives.
 But something about Emily and Eliza soon upset Emma.
-The number of additional marriages Joseph was entering into also may have caused Emma concern.
+The number of additional marriages Joseph was entering into also seems to have caused her concern.

 Emma issued an ultimatum.
-She wanted Joseph to give up his plural wives.
+She wanted him to give up his plural wives.
 If he wouldn't do so, she would divorce him.
 She may have also suggested that she wished a different husband.

 Joseph traveled with Emma to her sister's home.
-The peaceful idyll was ended when Joseph was arrested for extradition to Missouri.
-Emma watched as Joseph was pistol-whipped and taken from her.
+The peaceful idyll was ended when Joseph was arrested for extradiction to Missouri.
+Emma watched as Joseph was pistol-whipped then torn from her.
 It likely terrified her to hear him ask to be shot.
-As far as Emma knew, it might be the last time she would ever see Joseph again.
+As far as she knew, it would be the last time she would ever see him again.